Anita Stewart: Vitagraph Studios

-Stewart’s success at Vitagraph proceeded unabated through 1915, where she was gratified with working with director and brother-in-law Ralph Ince.
+Stewart's success at Vitagraph proceeded unabated through 1915, where she was working with director and brother-in-law Ralph Ince.
 Vitagraph began assigning Stewart vehicles to directors other than Ince in 1916.
 The screen star objected, questioning the professionalism of one director, Wilfred North.
 Stewart walked off the set, reporting that she needed to convalesce after suffering injuries in an automobile accident—effectively canceling the production.
-This legal contretemps signaled the end of Stewart’s six-year tenure at Vitagraph and her recruitment as a business associate and co-producer with aspiring movie mogul Louis B. Mayer in 1917.
+This legal contretemps signaled the end of Stewart's six-year tenure at Vitagraph and her recruitment as a business associate and co-producer with aspiring movie mogul Louis B. Mayer in 1917.